handojo3/Insure-It/README.md

 # Insure-it

 Insure-it is an engaging 2D Retro Arcade Game powered by the GDevelop framework.
-It features two levels focused on crop and life insurance for a farmer.
+It features three levels focused on crop, medical and car insurance for a farmer.

 ## Installation

 Insure-it can be played in multiple ways:
-1. Web link and desktop executable file (.exe) format.
+1. Web link and desktop executable file (.exe) format
-2. JSON format and HTML5.
+2. JSON format and HTML5

 ## Controls

-- Right-key: Move the player right.
+- Right-key: Move the player right
-- Left-key: Move the player left.
+- Left-key: Move the player left
-- Space-bar: Jump.
+- Space-bar: Jump
 - E-key: Throw a weapon (COUNTRY Financial Policy) to overcome obstacles and to talk to the COUNTRY agent
 - Escape-key: Pauses and returns the player to the menu